By Janice Burch, Executive Resume Writer, Career Coach, Co-Owner at Pro Resume Center, LLC

 One day we may wake up and discover we have avoided living most of our lives in the manner we wanted because of the excuses we told ourselves.

-Ponder on this: The only thing we truly have is time.
-That is – until it’s gone.
+Ponder on this: The only thing we really have control of – is time.

 Give yourself the gift of time

 We often excel at making time to build up others, be there for a friend, listen to a colleague’s issues, meet deadlines for a boss or demanding client, raise a hand to help with a project or volunteer at our kids’ school to lead this or plan that.

 But when was the last time you made one of YOUR goals a priority in your life and actually said “Sorry, can’t do that for you now” to others’ requests, in order to focus on your personal and career path and goals?